JMitrovski/coffee-app/README.md

-# Interview React Native Monorepo
+# Coffee app React Native Monorepo

-This project, "Interview React Native Monorepo," is a mobile application developed with React Native (Expo) and a backend service built with Node.js.
+This project, "Coffee app React Native Monorepo," is a mobile application developed with **React Native (Expo)** and a backend service built with **Node.js**.
 The app allows users to explore a variety of coffee options, customize them with specific modifiers, add them to their cart, and place orders.

 ## Features